kenshikento/practice-oop/README.md

 # Practice_oop
 oop php
 ## About
 Redoing this legendary project that i did couple years ago which is a pretty simple project based on ShopCart Application.
+Taking from some inspiration from Laravel i tried making it a bit more from scratch.

 ## Setting Up